Inapproximability of Unique Games in Fixed-Point Logic with Counting: Proof of FPC-inapproximability gap

 \begin{clm} On any round $i$, for any vertex $u \in V(H)$, any path in $T_i(u)$ passes through at most $k$ vertices in $P_i(u)$. \end{clm} \begin{proof}[Proof of Claim] Let $p = (v_0, \seq{v}{n})$ be a path in $T_i(u)$.
 Consider the following map $h: p \cap P_i(u) \to V(T_i(u))$:

-Note that such a vertex in the second case above always exists when $v_i$ has degree at least 3, and is necessarily different from all other vertices in the image of $h$.
+Note that such a vertex in the second case above always exists when $v$ has degree at least 3, and is necessarily different from all other vertices in the image of $h$.
 Thus, $h$ is injective.
-Also, since vertices in $P_i(u)$ of degree less than 3 must be pebbled (or $u$), the output of $h(v_i)$ must always be a pebbled vertex (or $u$).
+Also, since vertices in $P_i(u)$ of degree less than 3 must be pebbled (or $u$), the output of $h(v)$ must always be a pebbled vertex (or $u$).
 Thus, we have an injection from $p \cap P_i(u)$ to a set of pebbled vertices (plus $u$), of which there are at most $k$ (since one pebble pair has been picked up), so $\abs{p \cap P_i(u)} \leq k$. \end{proof}

-\begin{clm} On any round $i$, for any vertex $u \in V(H)$, there does not exist any path contained in $F_i(u)$ with both endpoints in $T_{i - 1}$. \end{clm} \begin{proof}[Proof of Claim] Suppose toward a contradiction that there was such a path $p_1$, joining $v_1, v_3 \in T_{i - 1}$.
-Let $v_2$ be the first vertex in $p_1$ that is contained within $T_{i - 1}$, excluding $v_1$ (it could just be $v_3$ if there are no earlier places where $p$ crosses $T_{i - 1}$).
+\begin{clm} On any round $i$, for any vertex $u \in V(H)$, there does not exist any path contained in $F_i(u)$ with both endpoints in $T_{i - 1}$. \end{clm} \begin{proof}[Proof of Claim] Suppose toward a contradiction that there was such a path $p_0$, joining $v_1, v_3 \in T_{i - 1}$.
+Let $v_2$ be the first vertex in $p_0$ that is contained within $T_{i - 1}$, excluding $v_1$ (it could just be $v_3$ if there are no earlier places where $p_0$ crosses $T_{i - 1}$).
+Let $p_1$ be the subpath of $p_0$ from $v_1$ to $v_2$.
 Since $T_{i - 1}$ is connected, there must be some path $p_2$ joining $v_1$ and $v_2$ in $T_{i - 1}$.
-Since $p_1$ is contained in $F_i(u)$, which shares no edges with $T_{i - 1}$, $p_1$ and $p_2$ share no edges.
-Aside from $v_1$ and $v_2$, they do not share any common vertices either, from the way that $v_2$ was chosen.
-So together, $p_1$ and $p_2$ form a cycle.
-Since $p_1$ is contained within $T_i(u)$, by Claim \ref{lemTreePath} it intersects at most $k$ vertices in $P_i(u)$.
-Since, additionally, $p_1$ is contained in $F_i(u)$, the length of each of the $\leq(k + 1)$ segments between vertices in $P_i(u)$ and the endpoints is strictly less than $r$.
-Thus, $p_1$ has length strictly less than $(k + 1)r$.
-Since $p_2$ is contained within $T_{i - 1}$, which is minimal, $p_2$ cannot contain any subpaths of length $(k + 1)r$ which do not intersect $P_{i - 1}$, for otherwise, swapping out such a subpath for $p_1$ would yield a strictly smaller tree.
-Applying Lemma \ref{lemTreePath} to round $i - 1$ and vertex $u^*_{i - 1}$, we have that at most $k$ vertices of $p_2$ intersect $P_{i - 1}$, so $p_2$ has length at most $k (k + 1) r$.
+Aside from $v_1$ and $v_2$, the path $p_1$ lies outside of $T_{i - 1}$ (since it is contained in $F_i$) whereas $p_2$ lies inside of $T_{i - 1}$, so $p_1$ and $p_2$ form a cycle.
+Since $p_1$ is contained within $T_i(u)$, by Claim~\ref{lemTreePath} it intersects at most $k$ vertices in $P_i(u)$, splitting $p_1$ up into at most $k + 1$ segments.
+As $p_1$ is contained in $F_i(u)$, the length of each of these segments is strictly less than $r$, so $p_1$ has length strictly less than $(k + 1)r$.
+Since $p_2$ is contained within $T_{i - 1}$, which is minimal, $p_2$ cannot contain any subpaths of length $(k + 1)r$ which do not intersect $P_{i - 1}$, for otherwise we could delete such a subpath and add $p_1$ to get a strictly smaller tree that still connects all vertices in $P_{i - 1}$, contradicting the minimality of $T_{i - 1}$.
+Applying Claim~\ref{lemTreePath} to round $i - 1$ and vertex $u^*_{i - 1}$, we have that at most $k$ vertices of $p_2$ intersect $P_{i - 1}$, so $p_2$ has length at most $k (k + 1) r$.
 Thus, concatenating $p_1$ and $p_2$ yields a cycle of size strictly less than

 in $H$.
 This contradicts the fact that $H$ was constructed to have girth at least $(k + 1)^2 r$.
 Hence, no such path $p_1$ can exist. \end{proof}